tendermint/spec/spec/abci/abci.md

 field in their `Response*`.
 Each event contains a `type` and a list of `EventAttribute`s, which are key-value pairs denoting something about what happened during the method's execution.

-`Event`s can be used to index transactions and blocks according to what happened during their execution.
+`Event` values can be used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
 In case both methods return the same key, only the value defined in `EndBlock` is used.